 Lightweight Quick Dry Towel

-Not a necessity, rather a good idea if you are planning to be around lakes or rivers, is a quick dry towel.
+Not a necessity on your backpacking packing list, rather a good idea if you are planning to be around lakes or rivers, is a quick dry towel.
 We took two small ones, which I would probably take again.
 One we used for dishes and the other we used for our feet and to sit on by the lake.

 Printed Out Permit